fbpx

 Teaching Methods

 The course combines lectures and multimedia materials with interactive debates.
-Students will be assigned by lottery to one of three debate roles: affirmative teams will support resolutions, opposition teams will challenge resolutions, and judges will evaluate the quality of evidence, arguments, and overall debate performance.
-Required readings will be provided before each debate session, and winning teams will receive bonus points toward their final grade.
-Students will complete two written reports during the course: one midterm report and one final report.
+Students will be assigned by lottery to one of three roles: affirmative teams will support resolutions, opposition teams will challenge them, and judges will evaluate the quality of evidence, arguments, and overall debate performance.
+Required readings will be provided prior to each debate session, and winning teams will receive bonus points toward their final grade.
+Students will complete two written assignments during the course: a midterm report and a final report.

 Evaluation Methods